-The hot, nutritious, low-fat meals each contain 1/3 of the minimum daily nutritional requirements for senior adults.
+Both the hot and frozen meals offer nutritious, low-fat meals each containing 1/3 of the minimum daily nutritional requirements for senior adults.

 Each meal includes the following: